 Snort is an open source network intrusion prevention and intrusion detection system capable of real-time traffic analysis and logging.
 It uses a series of rules to identify malicious network activity, find the packets and generate alerts.
 This packet sniffer -- managed by Cisco -- actively searches and analyzes networks to detect probes, attacks and intrusions.
 Snort accomplishes this by fusing a sniffer, packet logger and intrusion detection engine into a single package.

-In the late 1990s, a frustrated computer scientist working for a small internet provider was fed up with the protocol analyzer -- also known as a network analyzer or a sniffer -- his company was using.
-So rather than put up with its many limitations, he created his own analyzer tool called Ethereal, which would eventually become Wireshark.
-Now, some 20 years later, Wireshark is considered by many to be an indispensable tool to locate, identify and examine network packets to diagnose critical issues and spot security weaknesses.
-The website for Wireshark outlines the broad set of its features and provides a user's guide and other resources for putting this free cybersecurity tool to best use.
+Wireshark is considered by many to be an indispensable tool to locate, identify and examine network packets to diagnose critical issues and spot security weaknesses.
+The website for Wireshark outlines its broad set of features and provides a user's guide and other resources for putting this free cybersecurity tool to best use.

 Every cybersecurity expert carries a different set of tools, depending on their mission and skill set.
-However, the free cybersecurity tools here will serve as a fantastic entry point for those looking to increase their cybersecurity skills and knowledge.
-Cyberthreats are getting more lethal every year -- and more efficient too.
-And while up-to-date, automated cybersecurity tools can get expensive, this list demonstrates there are many excellent free tools available.
+However, the free cybersecurity tools here serve as an entry point for those looking to increase their cybersecurity skills and knowledge.
+Cyberthreats are getting more lethal every year -- and more efficient.